mauriziopaul/litterDiallel/README.md

 ## Notes

+- [ ] The "fulls" model (with sex-specific effects) and the "a,v" model (with additive and epistatic effects only) can now be run with this package.

 - [ ] For the model inclusion probability analysis, BayesDiallel and BayesSpike must be installed.
 The instructions are [here](https://valdarlab.unc.edu/software/bayesdiallel/).

 - [ ] For some simple, miscellaneous functions useful for this analysis, install the following package, `PLMcctools`: